-- Turing Test (proposed by computer scientist Alan Turing) - how it works - 15 min conversation via terminal (blinded) - restricted to a topic/subject, like pets, or gardening (but not current events) - human assessors judge whether human or computer - statistical criterion pass if can fool >50% of judges indistinguishable from humans - advantages: - objective/empirical evaluation - integrates reasoning and understanding and communication - doesn't matter if it is conscious, or how it is "implemented" internally - disadvantages: - non-conversational aspects of intelligence recognizing objects visually, tying shoes... - does computer have delays answers and make mistakes to emulate humans? does it have to appreciate humor? analogies?
+- Turing Test - proposed by computer scientist Alan Turing (1950, CACM) Can Machines Think? - how it works - 15 min conversation via terminal (blinded) - restricted to a topic/subject, like pets, or gardening (but not current events) - human assessors judge whether human or computer - statistical criterion pass if can fool >50% of judges indistinguishable from humans

+- Turing Test (proposed by computer scientist Alan Turing) - advantages: - Integrates reasoning and understanding and communication - Empirical evaluation based on performance (doing): doesn't matter if it is "conscious", or how it is implemented internally - Comparison to the "average" intelligence of humans (by averaging against multiple decoys, avoiding individual differences in intelligence) - Not "subjective", in the sense that it does not depend on a single judge's opinion (averaged over multiple judges) - disadvantages: - non-conversational aspects of intelligence recognizing objects visually, tying shoes... - does computer have delays answers and make mistakes to emulate humans? does it have to appreciate humor? analogies?